thedogwiththedataonit/agent-chat-starter/README.md

 ## Chat SDK and Tool Calling

 This application demonstrates the integration of the Vercel AI SDK to enable advanced chat functionalities, including tool calling within a chat UI.
 Tool calling allows the chatbot to interact with external APIs or custom functions based on user input, enhancing the conversational experience by providing dynamic and context-aware responses.

+### Available Tools

+- **File Operations**: Read, edit, and list files in the project directory
+- **Web Search**: Search the web for up-to-date information using Exa (requires `EXA_API_KEY`)

 The chat UI showcases how these capabilities can be seamlessly integrated into a user-friendly interface, allowing users to interact with AI-powered tools in real-time.

 ## Authors